 - How does it make me feel?

-Work on building good relationships with the photographers you use.
+So build good relationships with the photographers you use.
 It helps if you understand basic photography terms like composition, focus and exposure.
 It means you’re talking the same language.
 But of course, your real job is to make sure the photography is helping you meet your marketing objectives.
 That’s how you know your photography is working.